ProjectIxian/Spixi-website/guide.md

             <img src="assets/img/guide/Spixi14.png" alt="Spixi guide 15"/>
             <div class="guideText">To remove a contact go to the "Contacts" screen using the bottom navigation.
 Select the desired contact to view Contact Details and tap the "Remove Contact" button.</div>
             <div class="guideSubText">
+                <strong>Please note </strong>
-                Please note you can delete the chat history for a specific contact by tapping the "Delete History" button.
+                that you can delete the chat history for a specific contact by tapping the "Delete History" button.
             </div>
         </div>
     </div>